Gelatin: Culinary uses

 Congealed into jelly gelatin of boiled fish with soy sauce and kept around at 8 °C. In Japan, it is called 煮凝り (Niko-gori), literally 'boiled then become flocculated/stiffened'.
 Not intended cooking, occurs naturally in winter, historically tasted.

-Probably best known as a gelling agent in cooking, different types and grades of gelatin are used in a wide range of food and nonfood products.
-Common examples of foods that contain gelatin are gelatin desserts, trifles, aspic, marshmallows, candy corn, and confections such as Peeps, gummy bears, fruit snacks, and jelly babies.
+A common gelling agent in cooking, different types and grades of gelatin are used in a wide range of food and nonfood products.
+Common examples of foods that contain gelatin are jellos, trifles, aspic, marshmallows, candy corn, and confections such as Peeps, gummy bears, fruit snacks, and jelly babies.
 Gelatin may be used as a stabilizer, thickener, or texturizer in foods such as yogurt, cream cheese, and margarine; it is used, as well, in fat-reduced foods to simulate the mouthfeel of fat and to create volume.
 It also is used in the production of several types of Chinese soup dumplings, specifically Shanghainese soup dumplings, or xiaolongbao, as well as Shengjian mantou, a type of fried and steamed dumpling.
 The fillings of both are made by combining ground pork with gelatin cubes, and in the process of cooking, the gelatin melts, creating a soupy interior with a characteristic gelatinous stickiness.

 Gelatin is used for the clarification of juices, such as apple juice, and of vinegar.

 Isinglass is obtained from the swim bladders of fish.
 It is used as a fining agent for wine and beer.
 Besides hartshorn jelly, from deer antlers (hence the name "hartshorn"), isinglass was one of the oldest sources of gelatin.

+Binder, emulsifier, and stabilizer

+Gelatin is used as a carrier or separating agent for other substances.
+It makes β-carotene water-soluble, thus allowing it to be used as a coloring agent in soft drinks, imparting a yellow color.